About

 Over the years, I’ve supported children, teens, adults, and families facing challenges ranging from anxiety and PTSD to mood disorders and life transitions.
 Early in my career, I worked with families in crisis—often alongside the Department of Children and Families—where I learned how essential it is to approach therapy with empathy and collaboration.
 Later, I supported teens in therapeutic school settings, deepening my knowledge of executive functioning, IEP development, and strategies to help students manage both emotional and academic pressures.

 When I’m not in session, you’ll usually find me outside with my husband and two daughters—snowboarding, biking, camping, or chasing our flock of chickens.
-I also love quieter moments, whether it’s working on a puzzle, crafting, running, or escaping into a good fantasy novel.
+I also love quieter moments, whether it’s working on a puzzle, running, or escaping into a good romance fantasy novel.
+Go Sarah J Maas!